App context

 used in production.
 Consider testing against an actual DB instead of mocking, e.g., by using test containers.

-Mocked implementations of the traits are provided if the testing-mocks
+Mocked implementations of the traits are provided if the testing-mocks feature is enabled.

 pub async fn check_db_health(context: AppContext) -> RoadsterResult<()> {